ivfreire/Apocalypse/README.md

 ## Acknowledgments

-* Hackerspace of the Institute of Physics of the University of São Paulo
+* Hat tip to the Hackerspace team of IFUSP (Institute of Physics of the University of São Paulo).